crossbrowsertesting/selenium-nightwatchjs/readme.md

 This method will run all test files in your test directory in parallel for the specified configuration.
 This is subject to the limit imposed in "test_workers," so be sure to raise or lower that number accordingly.
 The command to launch this type of parallel test is:

 `nightwatch -c nightwatch_parallel.json --env chrome`

+### Parallel Browsers and Test Files

+This isn't something that Nightwatch currently allows.
+In order to get this working you need to launch Nightwatch for each environment you want to use.
+There's a helper file in this repo that can do that.
+You can run it with `node parallel.js`.